fatihkaplama/CS102-PROJECT/group/member3_log.md

 + I added the information button to the layouts which simply give brief information about that current level.

 ### ~ 11.05.2020 ~
-For achiecements page ı had to create a graph contains the user information.
+For achievements page I had to create a graph contains the user information.
 Therefore, i needed a library because android studio doesn't have it in first place.
-I tried some graphs such as graphview and its various verisons but all of them were problematic or ı couldn't achieve to work them but spent quit a lot of time to theme.
-Finally graphliv worked and i created the graph and AchievementsPage layout as well.
+I tried some graphs such as graphview and its various verisons but all of them were problematic or I couldn't achieve to work them but spent quit a lot of time to theme.
+Finally graphlib library worked and i created the graph and AchievementsPage layout as well.

 ****
 I have done Music Page, ShowCodeI Page and Achievements Page (Java code with layouts)